 In recognition of the high level of interest and participation in the competition, as well as the quality and range of ideas shown by the international artists, the jury decided to create an additional category of Honorary Mentions.

-The Prix Ars Electronica Collide@CERN Honorary Mentions are awarded to:
+The Prix Ars Electronica Collide@CERN 2011 Honorary Mentions were awarded to: